- Import BGLocalization package

 Single value table is easy to use, but can have only one field.

-- Go to Configuration and create a table (type of the table is LocalizationSingleValue), chose the type of data to be stored.
+- Go to Configuration and create a table (type of the table is LocalizationSingleValue), choose the type of data to be stored.

 - Go to Database->"Your created table", add some rows.
 You can edit values for all locales here.
 Also you can use machine translation (Learn more about auto-translation here)